-Privacy Act of 1974; Computer Matching Program Between the Office Of Personnel Management and Social Security Administration
+Notice-computer matching between the Office of Personnel Management and the Social Security Administration (CMA 1071).

 In accordance with the Privacy Act of 1974 (5 U.S.C.
-552a), as amended by the Computer Matching and Privacy Protection Act of 1988 (100), Office of Management and Budget (OMB) Guidelines on the Conduct of Matching Programs (54 FR 25818 published June 19, 1989), and OMB Circular No. A-130, revised November 28, 2000, “Management of Federal Information Resources,” the Office of Personnel Management (OPM) is publishing notice of its new computer matching program with the Social Security Administration (SSA).
-This notice replacesthe notice that published in the Federal Register on January 8, 2013 (78 FR 1275).
+552a), as amended by the Computer Matching and Privacy Protection Act of 1988 (Pub.
+L. 100-503), Office of Management and Budget (OMB) Guidelines on the Conduct of Matching Programs (54 FR 25818 published June 19, 1989), and OMB Circular No. A-130, revised November 28, 2000, “Management of Federal Information Resources,” the Office of Personnel Management (OPM) is publishing notice of its new computer matching program with the Social Security Administration (SSA).
+This notice replaces the notice that published in the Federal Register on January 8, 2013 (78 FR 1275).

 Send comments to Marc Flaster, Chief, Resource Management, Retirement Services, Office of Personnel Management, Room 4332, 1900 E. Street NW., Washington, DC 20415.